sergeballif/sergeballif.github.io/_posts/2016-09-22-animation-via-desmos.md

 description: The post contains info on how I used Desmos to animate a video.
 headline: 'An artist with equations: how to use Desmos to do your drawing for you.'
 ---
 Recently I had to make a video to introduce our new placement tool to students.
-Several people hasked about the graphics in the video, so I am sharing the details in this post.
+Several people asked about the graphics in the video, so I am sharing the details in this post.
 Click below to watch the video.

 [![EdReadyVideo.PNG]({{site.baseurl}}/images/EdReadyVideo.PNG)](https://www.youtube.com/watch?v=G4vll_wvC88)